“Insurance for all by 2047” is the new mission set by IRDAI to ...

 Step 2: Approach the Private Insurance Companies

-Declare all personal details, medical history, family medical history, etc in the application form wherever the company is requesting for it.
+Declare all personal details, medical history, family medical history, etc in the application form wherever the company is requesting it.
 At such times, many people would advise you to withhold information and not reveal the same – while it is tempting to do so, we strongly advise you not to indulge in any misrepresentation of facts.
 Sooner or later the insurance company will find out about this and they will reject all your claim requests.

 Here you face a high probability of rejection during the application stage itself but that should not stop you from being honest.
 Private insurance companies understand the high risk involved and may accept the application by charging a slightly higher premium.

-Step 3: Take a top up insurance policy
+Step 3: Take a top-up insurance policy

 Why Multiple policies!